Firesphere/SilverStripe-Vagrantbox-loader/README.md

 # Usage

-## To start a bare SilverStripe project
+## To start a new project

-`php vagrantrunner.phar init projectname`
+`php vagrantrunner.phar`

-## To start a project from existing Git sources

-`php vagrantrunner.phar init projectname git@github.com:yourProject.git`
+and follow instructions

 ## To destroy a box (to free up space)